danielsaidi/website_danielsaidi/_posts/2017/2017-08-23-alamofire-realm.md

 In the code above, we rename the Alamofire service to `baseService`, then create a Realm service into which we inject `baseService`.
-The app is still loading top grossing movies using a `service` instance, but this time the service will first check the database, then call the API.
+The app is still loading top grossing movies using a `service`, but now it will first check the database then call the api.
 However, the app does not care about this.
-It only cares about the protocol, not how it is implemented.
+It only cares about the protocol, not how it is implemented (in the code above, it actually DOES know of the concrete implementations, but we'll fix that later).

 The output will be the following, the first time we run the app with this setup: